Muadh-Adekunle-Monsuru/300l-Notes/CPS 301/2022-2023 Solved Question.md

 ```
 ## Question 2
 1. The major motivating factor in the invention of OOP is to remove some of the flaws encountered in the procedural approach.
 Explain:
 	 The procedural approach had limitations in managing complexity as programs grew in size.
-OOP addressed these flaws by introducing concepts like encapsulation, inheritance, and polymorphism.
-Encapsulation allows bundling of data and methods into a single unit, providing better control over data access.
-Inheritance facilitates code reuse by allowing the creation of new classes based on existing ones.
-Polymorphism enables a single interface for different data types, enhancing flexibility and reducing complexity.
-OOP provides a more intuitive and modular way of organizing code, making it easier to understand, maintain, and scale.
 2. Create a non-executable class that has a private instance variable that can hold the names and matric number of a Student.
 Your class should contain methods to assign values to and retrieve values from the instance variable.
 ```Java
 public class Student{